Mesothelioma Stages

 Treatment options for stage 2 mesothelioma may include chemotherapy, radiation, surgery, and immunotherapy.

-Surgeries such as pleurectomy with decortication (P/D) may be very helpful for patients with early-stage mesothelioma.
-According to the American Cancer Society (ACS), surgery is more likely to show long-term benefits in the early stages since there is a greater chance that most of the tumors can be removed.
+Surgeries such as pleurectomy with decortication (P/D) may be helpful for patients with early-stage mesothelioma.
+According to the American Cancer Society (ACS), surgery is more likely to show long-term benefits in the early stages since there is a greater chance that most tumors can be removed.

 Stage 3 Mesothelioma Treatment